 Puttalam district may be only a few hours’ drive north from capital Colombo, but it still feels undiscovered.
 It’s a mix of tangled jungle, coconut plantations and rice paddies, dotted with prehistoric outcrops of rock and sleepy villages.
 The latter are formed around enormous lake-like tanks built around 2,000 years ago, where locals still fish, bathe and collect mud to make pots.

 My base here was The Mudhouse, a pioneering ecolodge hewn from natural materials.
 Co-founder Tom Armstrong, who hails from London, didn’t choose Puttalam; if anything, it chose him.
 “I was a volunteer English teacher in 1999 and the organisation I worked with sent me to the Anamaduwa Central College.
 It was while working there that I met Kumar and Panny, and fell in love with the region.”
+Restaurant at The Mudhouse

 Together they began to create a property where everything was locally sourced, and which was constructed and staffed by locals.
 They started with one building, its walls made of termite mud and buffalo dung, its roof made of panels of woven palm leaves.